Who's Behind Listverse?

 1 William Carter II

 The Carter family boarded RMS Titanic as first-class passengers and were returning to Rhode Island after a trip to Europe.
-They were also traveling with their pet dog, as well as their servants, Alexander Cairns and Augusta Serreplaà.
+They were also traveling with their pet dog and their servants, Alexander Cairns and Augusta Serreplaà.
 When women and children were escorted into lifeboats on the night of the sinking, the Carter family waited their turn before being instructed to enter Lifeboat 4.
 However, eleven-year-old William Carter II was stopped from doing so by Second Officer Charles Lightoller, as he was too old to enter.